awsdocs/aws-global-accelerator-dev-guide/doc_source/monitoring-global-accelerator.flow-logs.md

 Flow logs for AWS Global Accelerator are published to Amazon S3 to an existing S3 bucket that you specify\.
 Flow log records are published to a series of log file objects that are stored in the bucket\.

-To create an Amazon S3 bucket for use with flow logs, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+To create an Amazon S3 bucket for use with flow logs, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.

 ### Flow logs files<a name="monitoring-global-accelerator.flow-logs-publishing-S3.files"></a>